Mission Statement

 Founder & Lead Instructor

-Currently a Senior Research Scientist at the Research Institute for Tactical Autonomy, advancing AI/ML-powered tactical autonomy, intelligent decision-making, adaptive mission execution, and human-machine teaming in real-world air and space operations.
+Her career sits at the intersection of autonomy, sensing, and aerospace systems.
+She currently serves as a Senior Research Scientist at the Research Institute for Tactical Autonomy, where her work focuses on intelligent decision-making, adaptive mission execution, and human–machine teaming in real-world air and space operations.

 Why I Built O²